-The Birth of a Mob exhibit talks about how some people, in pursuit of the American dream, sowed the seeds of crime to achieve the dream.
-The next exhibit, A Tough Little Town, shows how the city of Las Vegas went from being a frontier outpost to the global capital of gambling and entertainment, led by the mob.
+The Birth of a Mob exhibit talks about how some people sowed the seeds of crime to achieve the dream in pursuit of the American dream.
+The next exhibit, A Tough Little Town, shows how Las Vegas went from being a frontier outpost to the global capital of gambling and entertainment, led by the mob.

 St. Valentine’s Day Massacre

 The St. Valentine’s Day Massacre Wall is an exhibit that shows how the massacre was one of the darkest days of mob history.
 Visitors can view the actual wall from the building where the massacre took place.
 Bullet holes are real.
 The blood on the wall was added for effect and not real.

 The Underground Speakeasy